jthack/PIPE/README.md

 # PIPE - Prompt Injection Primer for Engineers
-_Bringing full clarity to questions about Prompt Injection Security_
+_Bringing clarity to questions about Prompt Injection Security_

 ### Table of Contents
 [1.
 Introduction](#introduction)